-More than half of all children in urban and rural doing economic work do so on the family farm or shamba.
+More than half of all children doing economic work do so on the family farm or shamba.

 Of those doing agricultural work, working girls are more likely than boys to engage in crop growing, at 90.8 % and 75.1% respectively, while boys are more likely than girls to be involved with keeping livestock and animals (24.3% and 9.0% respectively).